banter240/hdg_bavaria_homeassistant/README.md

 ## Installation

-### Via HACS (Recommended)
+### Via HACS (Official Store)

-1.  **Ensure HACS is installed.** If not, follow the HACS installation guide.
-2.  **Add as a custom repository:**
+The easiest way to install this integration is via HACS (Home Assistant Community Store), where it is available in the default repository.

-    - Go to HACS in your Home Assistant.
+1. Open **HACS** in Home Assistant.
-    - Click on "Integrations".
+2. Click on **Integrations**.
-    - Click the three dots in the top right corner and select "Custom repositories".
-    - In the "Repository" field, enter the URL of this GitHub repository: `https://github.com/banter240/hdg_bavaria_homeassistant` (replace `banter240` with your actual GitHub username or the correct path if forked).
-    - Select "Integration" as the category.
-    - Click "Add".
-3.  **Install the integration:**
+3. Click the **Explore & Download Repositories** button (usually a blue button or a generic search bar depending on your HACS version).
-    - Search for "HDG Bavaria Boiler" in HACS.
+4. Search for **"HDG Bavaria Boiler"**.
-    - Click on the integration.
-    - Click "Download" and follow the prompts.
-4.  **Restart Home Assistant.** This is important for the integration to be loaded.
+5. Select the integration card and click **Download**.
+6.  **Restart Home Assistant** to load the new component.

 ### Manual Installation

-1. Download the latest release from the Releases page
+1. Download the latest `hdg_boiler_*.zip` from the [Releases page](https://github.com/banter240/hdg_bavaria_homeassistant/releases).
-2. Extract the downloaded archive.
+2. Extract the archive.
-3. Copy the `custom_components/hdg_boiler` directory into your Home Assistant `config/custom_components/` directory.
-If `custom_components` doesn't exist, create it.
+3. Copy the `custom_components/hdg_boiler` folder to your Home Assistant `config/custom_components/` directory.
+If this directory doesn't exist, you'll need to create it first.
 4. Restart Home Assistant.

 ## Configuration